-Violence escalates as Romania cracks down on illegal timber trade9.
-January 2020. /
+Violence escalates as Romania cracks down on illegal timber trade, News

 In the hamlet of Deia, nestled in the forested hills of Suceava county in northern Romania, Ilie Bucșă and his brother Dumitru have become pariahs.
 Recently an angry mob attacked the brothers, leaving Ilie with concussion and wounds all over his body.
 Old friends cross the road to avoid the brothers, having been warned to stay away or face losing their jobs.
 One night, someone even poured anti-freeze into the brothers’ fish pond, killing half their fish.